 Please do not use a choke collar on your Mi-Ki.
 In fact, a choke-free harness is preferred for training and walks.
 Their tiny necks are vulnerable to having a collapsed trachea.
 Only use collars for identifications purposes.
 A “kindness” style show lead is an acceptable option for show dogs when used with a loose lead.

 Your puppy has received at least one set of shots.
 For future vaccinations, consider having dye-free children’s Benadryl on hand in case your puppy develops adverse reactions to their vaccine.
 A common reaction in Mi-ki puppies is some mild swelling at the injection site and tenderness.
 Most shots are given on the left side of your puppy’s rib cage or shoulder except for rabies, which is given on the right.
 Keep this in mind when carefully picking up your Mi-ki after their vaccines.

 Some Mi-ki breeders have found that the “L” vaccines (Lyme and Lepto) are not always tolerated by Mi-kis.
 Talk to your vet about the risks of various diseases in your area.
 Should your puppy have a bad reaction to a shot, your vet may modify their schedule to include single-ingredient vaccines given over a longer period of time rather than broad-spectrum shots.

 Once your puppy has received all of his or her shots, in subsequent years, getting your Mi-Ki titer testing will show their immunity levels to help inform your future vaccination decisions.
 Many people believe that our pets are over-vaccinated and are having negative health consequences (i.e., autoimmune diseases) because of state mandates.

-Please do not take your puppy to regular parks, dog parks, dog classes, or public/common dog rest areas until he or she has completed all of their vaccines.
+Please do not take your puppy to regular parks, dog parks, dog classes, or public/common dog rest areas until he or she has completed all of his/her vaccines.
 Otherwise, your puppy could come down with a very serious disease.